What Assets Get a Step-Up in Basis at Death?

 Assets That Cannot Be Valued on a Stepped-up Basis

-Certain assets are not eligible to receive a step-up in basis.
+Certain assets are not eligible for a step-up in basis.
 Many of these excluded assets are common financial tools designed to build wealth.
 They include:

 • Retirement accounts, including IRAs and 401(k)s